nguyensjsu/sp18-202-phoenix/Journals/Weekly-Scrum-Journal.md

 	* Minor refactored codes for enemies movement
 	* Implemented animations for items
 * Phani Teja Kantamneni
+	* Added player-enemy collision detection
+	* Added an event trigger, whenever the player comes in direct contact with the enemy, the player sprite is disabled and "You Lose" text is displayed

 ### 2. What am I planning to work on next?